 Vegan Recipes with Chia Seeds

-Hemp hearts are the shelled seeds of the industrial hemp plant (related to cannabis plant).
+Hemp hearts are the shelled seeds of the industrial hemp plant (related to the cannabis plant).
 They have an earthy nutty flavor and a nice soft crunch.
 Despite being so small, they are packed with nutrients.
 So go ahead, sprinkle them on your salads, and dinner bowls.
 Blend them in your smoothies, or add them to your tofu scrambles.

 Protein in Hemp Hearts